Listening Sessions

 Tribal Engagement and Indigenous-Led Public Health Disaster Research

-Please join us for an upcoming series of Listening Sessions designed to establish a community of practice for professionals who are currently involved in or have previous experience with tribal engagement or Indigenous-led public health disaster research.
+The Listening Sessions were designed to establish a community of practice for professionals who are currently involved in or have previous experience with tribal engagement or Indigenous-led public health disaster research.

-Members of the community of practice may be at any career stage—from students to seasoned professionals.
-We hope to bring together disaster researchers of Indigenous descent as well as those who engage in public health research or outreach in collaboration with Indigenous populations or in tribal regions.
+We aimed to bring together disaster researchers of Indigenous descent as well as those who engage in public health research or outreach in collaboration with Indigenous populations or in tribal regions.

-The first four sessions will be held virtually, and the fifth and final session will coincide with the 48th Annual Natural Hazards Workshop:
+The first four sessions were held virtually, and the fifth and final session was held at the 48th Annual Natural Hazards Workshop:

 Virtual Sessions: